We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 In Toronto, where winters bring frequent freeze-thaw cycles and lake-effect snow, winter tires are essential for safe travel through areas like North York and Scarborough.
 In fact, according to Environment and Climate Change Canada, Toronto has averaged 58 days a year with snow on the ground since 2020.

-Winter tires are far more reliable than all-season tires when driving in winter road conditions, such as ice and snow, which means you're less likely to be involved in a collision.
-Plus, if you use approved winter tires every year, you may be eligible for a discount of up to 5% (depending on the insurance company).
+Winter tires are far more reliable than all-season tires when driving in winter road conditions, which means you're less likely to be involved in a collision.
+Plus, if you use approved winter tires every year, you may be eligible for a winter tire discount of up to 5%.

 Times are changing, and new hybrid and electric vehicles such as Tesla cars are paving the way for more insurance discounts!
 Driving a hybrid or electric vehicle won’t just save you money at the gas pump; you may actually save on your car insurance, too.

 Avoid administrative fees that some companies will charge for monthly payment plans by paying your premiums annually in one lump sum.
-If you aren’t sure whether your current insurance company charges extra for monthly plans, ask them!
+It can feel like a bigger hit to your wallet upfront, but over the course of the year, it often saves you money.

 Plus, downtown Toronto is full of streetcar lanes, bike paths, and tourist destinations like the CN Tower and Distillery District, presenting even more unique driving challenges and a heavier pedestrian presence for commuters and nearby residents to navigate.
 Insurance companies take all of this into consideration when determining your risk level.